solana-labs/solana/docs/src/apps/jsonrpc-api.md

 #### Parameters:

 - `<string>` - Pubkey of Token account to query, as base-58 encoded string
-- `<string>` - Pubkey of Token program ID that owns the account, as base-58 encoded string
 - `<object>` - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment)

 #### Results: